 As a parent, knowing that your child has Down syndrome can be very scaring and confusing.
 You may not know what to do to ensure the comfort of your child while at the same time, bringing them in the right manner.

-It is a non-profit disabled person’s organization working for the rights and welfare of persons living with Down syndrome.
+A non-profit organization working for the rights and welfare of persons living with Down syndrome.
 The society has a national membership of people living with Down syndrome, parents, siblings and affiliate groups in Kenya.
 I have interacted with some members and officials from this group and I must say that they are doing a great job.

 Their mission is to improve the quality of life for individuals with developmental disorders like autism, Down syndrome, cerebral palsy, mental retardation and their families https://specialneedsafrica.com/

 The founder, Sara Galand has worked in Nairobi identifying individuals that are in need of specialized care and treatment.
-This organization was created to address Africa’s negative stigmatization of those with special needs.
-They also spend months studying and getting to know organizations and their members before funding them.
+This organization was created to address Africa’s negative stigmatization of people with special needs.
+In addition, they also spend months studying and getting to know organizations and their members before funding them.

 I am more conversant with Down syndrome society of Kenya.
 I have attended their meetings and participated in some of their activities.
-What I will say is, there is a lot that needs to be done to create awareness on this condition.
+There is a wide information gap and a lot that needs to be done to create awareness on this condition.
 If we can join hands with these organizations, we can bridge the information gap exist.
 Cases of discrimination will decrease as many people will embrace people living with Down syndrome, autism and other conditions.